-Study shows rise in teachers' health insurance costsFebruary 15th, 2013 in Health /
+Study shows rise in teachers' health insurance costsFebruary 15, 2013 in Medicine & Health / Health

 A new study by a University of Arkansas professor and doctoral student found that school district costs for teachers' health insurance in 2012 were, on average, 26 percent higher than those for private-sector professional employees.